 If you’d like to find out more about this event, watch this BBC weather video.
 Please note, you may not be able to access this if you’re outside the UK.

 All three maps come from occasions when the weather was memorable.
 Once you’ve looked at the maps above, you may like to search for each date to see what the weather was actually like.

 How did you get on?
 Share your answers for each of the three maps in the comments area below.

 If you get stuck, need more help or just want to check your answers don’t worry.
-You’ll be able to see Sylvia work through the solutions in Step 2.9.
+You’ll be able to see Sylvia work through the solutions in the next Step.

 © University of Reading and Royal Meteorological Society